juxor/afaq/markdown/secI3.md

-liquidation [of capitalism] we stipulated that every variety of cultivation should pay a proportional contribution, destined to accomplish a balancing of returns among farm workers and an assurance of products."_ In addition, _"all the towns of the Republic shall come to an understanding for equalising among them the quality of tracts of land, as well as accidents of culture."_
+liquidation [of capitalism] we stipulated that every variety of cultivation should pay a proportional contribution, destined to accomplish a balancing of returns among farm workers and an assurance of products."_ In addition, _"all the communes of the Republic shall come to an understanding for equalising among them the quality of tracts of land, as well as accidents of culture."_
-[**General Idea of the Revolution**, p.
-209 and p.
-200]
+[**Property is Theft!**, p.
+582 and p.
+578]

 By federating together, workers can ensure that _"the earth will . . . be an economic domain available to everyone, the riches of which will be enjoyed by